 When the Cheshire East Homelessness Strategy 2014-17 was written big changes were being introduced by the Government, such as the Localism Act and the introduction of Welfare Reform.
-This new Cheshire East Homelessness Strategy has also been written as big change is taking place, that is the Homelessness Reduction Act, and continuing Welfare Reform, such as the introduction of rent caps, changes to options for people aged under 35, and changes to funding for supported housing.
+This new Cheshire East Homelessness Strategy has also been written as big change is taking place, that is, the Homelessness Reduction Act, and continuing Welfare Reform, such as the introduction of rent caps and Universal Credit, and changes to funding for supported housing.